-The program consists of four components, each designed to address a specific gap: (1) increase the capacity of the Afghan academic community to provide commercial law education; (2) promote a business enabling environment where the Afghan private sector can engage in legitimate and transparent business practices, avoid legal disputes, and resolve disputes properly; (3) enhance the capacity of the Afghan government to effectively administer and enforce commercial law; and (4) develop and strengthen alternative dispute resolution mechanisms.
+The Commercial Law Development Program addresses the following goals: (1) Increase the capacity of the Afghan academic community in providing commercial law education; (2) Promote a business-enabling environment where the private sector can engage in legitimate and transparent business practices to avoid legal disputes; (3) Enhance the capacity of the Afghan government to effectively administer and enforce commercial law; and (4) Develop, strengthen, and promote alternate dispute resolution mechanisms.

 - Develop commercial law clinics and trade law courses at Afghan universities.

-- Provide support and training for the newly established Afghanistan Business Integrity Network, a private sector-managed entity that deals with corruption in the private businesses.
+- Provide support and training for the newly established Afghanistan Business Integrity Network, a private sector-managed entity that deals with corruption in private businesses.

-- Support Business Integrity Training Programs for the private sector, civil society, judiciary, media and government to improve transparency and legitimate business practices in Afghanistan.
+- Support business integrity training programs for the private sector, civil society, judiciary, media and government to improve transparency and legitimate business practices in Afghanistan.

 - Conducted commercial law clinic course for 20 Kabul University Law School students.

 - Prepared 60 students from 10 Afghan universities (Kabul University, Kardan University, American University of Afghanistan, Karwan University, Nangarhar University, Al-Beroni University, Dunya University, Kateb University, Kandahar University, and Goharshad University) through a 10-month program in critical thinking and oral and written advocacy skills for the 2015 Vis (East) Moot Court competition, one of the world’s most prestigious commercial law moot competitions.

 - Assisted MoCIT in drafting Afghanistan’s cybersecurity and e-Signature law.

 - Assisted MoCI in drafting the Afghanistan Insolvency Law and the Afghanistan Company law.

 - Assisted the NPA with amendments to the Afghanistan Procurement Law.